utah-cs4470-sp23/class/hw8/README.md

 `return` statement to be valid, it must return a value of the same type as the function's declared return type.
 Therefore, add an argument to `type_stmt` for the function's declared return type, and use that when type checking `return` statments.
+On the other hand, as long as the return type is not `{}` (an empty tuple), a `return` statement is necessary.
+You must check for this.

 Make sure to test your code with complicated recursive bindings, such as the following: